jcorporation/myMPD/docs/known-issues.md

 #### Cause

-Parsing this header and inflating the embedded compressed assets are not implemented.
+Parsing this header and inflating the embedded compressed assets is not implemented.

 #### Workaround